Skip to main content

 (B) Definitions:

-(4) Subaward: (ie: subgrant agreement) an award provided by a pass-through entity to a subrecipient for the subrecipient to carry out part of a federal award received by the pass-through entity.
-It does not include payments to a contractor or payments to an individual that is a beneficiary of a federal program.
-A subaward may be provided through any form of legal agreement, including an agreement that the pass-through entity considers a contract.
+(3) Subaward means an award provided by a pass-through entity to a subrecipient for the subrecipient to contribute to the goals and objectives of the project by carrying out part of a federal award received by the pass-through entity.
+It does not include payments to a contractor, beneficiary, or participant.
+A subaward may be provided through any form of legal agreement consistent with criteria in 2 C.F.R. part 200.331, including an agreement that the pass-through entity considers a contract.

 (C) A PTE shall: